- Nearly 2.5 million residents are enrolled in Medicare in Ohio; less than 13% are under age 65.1

 Medigap plans are sold by private insurers, but they’re standardized under federal rules (so each plan will provide the same benefits as any other plan labeled with the same letter; Plan G, Plan K, etc.) and regulated by state laws and insurance commissioners.
 In Ohio, there are 59 insurers offering Medigap plans.
 The Medicare website has a plan finder tool that will show you prices and plan availability for the various Medigap plans that can be purchased in Ohio.

 The majority of the states have addressed this with legislation that ensures at least some access to Medigap plans for people under age 65, but Ohio is not among them.
-Ohio’s Medicare guide notes that Medigap plans are available on a guaranteed-issue basis for six months after they’re at least 65 and enrolled in Medicare Part A and B, or when they have a federally-mandated guaranteed-issue right.
+Ohio’s Medicare guide notes that Medigap plans are available on a guaranteed-issue basis for six months after they’re at least 65 and enrolled in Medicare Part A and Part B,13 or when they have a federally-mandated guaranteed-issue right.

 Although the Affordable Care Act eliminated pre-existing condition exclusions in most of the private health insurance market, those rules don’t apply to Medigap plans.
 Medigap insurers can impose a pre-existing condition waiting period of up to six months if you didn’t have at least six months of continuous coverage prior to your enrollment (although many of them choose not to do so).
 And if you apply for a Medigap plan after your initial enrollment window closes (assuming you aren’t eligible for one of the limited guaranteed-issue rights), the Medigap insurer can consider your medical history in determining whether to accept your application, and at what premium.